jovotech/jovo-framework/docs/platforms/amazon-alexa/canfulfill.md

 ## Introduction to CanFulfill

-The name-free interaction allows Amazon to map user requests, which don't specify a skill and can't be handled by Alexa's built in features, to be mapped to andevelopers skill that can handle it.
+The name-free interaction allows Amazon to map user requests, which don't specify a skill and can't be handled by Alexa's built in features, to be mapped to a developers skill that can handle it.

 For example the user might make the following request: **Alexa, play relaxing sounds with crickets**.
 Alexa's built in features can't handle the request so the system looks for third party skills to fulfill it.